 Who is the Judicial Conduct Commissioner?

-Michael Boylan QC is the Judicial Conduct Commissioner.
+Michael Boylan KC is the Judicial Conduct Commissioner.

 What do we do?